Is My Paying Ads a Sustainable Business Model?

 Quick Summary of My Paying Ads

-Rating: 1 out of 5.
-It's mostly an ad pack Ponzi scheme.
+Rating: 1 It's mostly an ad pack Ponzi scheme.

 My Paying Ads (MPA) is an online business platform that launched in March 2015 and is the creation of Uday Nara, a mechanical engineer by trade who hails from Singapore.